Rebecca Ghilardi: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Ghilardi/Ambrosini began the season at the 2021 CS Lombardia Trophy, winning the bronze medal.
 They had initially been assigned to compete on the Grand Prix at the 2021 Cup of China, but following the event's cancellation, they were reassigned to a special home 2021 Gran Premio d'Italia, held in Turin.
 They placed fifth.
 They were fifth as well at their second Grand Prix, the 2021 Internationaux de France.
 They placed fourth at the Budapest Trophy.

 At the Italian championships, Ghilardi/Ambrosini won the silver medal.
 Later, they were named to their first Olympic team.
 Competing first at the 2022 European Championships, Ghilardi/Ambrosini placed fourth in the short program.
 They were fifth in the free skate and dropped to fifth overall.
 Ghilardi said it was an emotional moment for them to have made the final group of the free skate alongside the elite Russian teams.

 Competing at the 2022 Winter Olympics in the pairs event, Ghilardi/Ambrosini placed sixteenth in the short program after Ghilardi fell twice, one of those being on her triple Salchow attempt.
 They were the final team to qualify for the free skate.
 They moved up to fourteenth overall in the free.
 The team was scheduled to finish the season at the 2022 World Championships, but withdrew after Ghilardi tested positive for COVID.